elusivecodes/FrostDateTime/README.md

 **Set Milliseconds**

-Set the milliseconds of the second in current timezone.
+Set the milliseconds of the second in current timeZone.

 - `millis` is a number representing the milliseconds of the second (between *0* and *999*).